amiturgman/video-tagging/README.md

    2) videowidth - number, for example 420
    3) videoheight - number, for example 240
    4) framerate - number, for example 29.97
-   5) tagshape - string, can be "x" or "square"
+   5) tagshape - string, can be "x", "rectangle" or "circle"
-   6) tagtype - string, can be "point" or "square"
+   6) tagtype - string, can be "point" or "area"
    7) tagsize - number, for example 20 (in pixels)
    8) multitags - string, can be "0" or "1"
    9) inputlabelsarray - a string array of the possible labels, for example - ["horse", "bird]